dynamicguy/mw-docs/docs/dashboard/catalog/products.md

 ## Product concept

-Before filling your shop with products, you need to learn about 3 basic product concepts in MajorityWorld:
+Before filling your shop with products, you need to learn about 3 basic product concepts in DrikGallery:
 * Product type
 * Product
 * Product variant